m50d/m50d.github.com/_posts/2015-09-23-infrastructure-as-code-is-easy.md

 What if I told you:
  * Some languages are perceived as terribly difficult, but are easy.
+ * I'm not surprised MRI is buggy.
+It's written in C.
+ * I'm not surprised apt is buggy.
+It's written in C.
  * You don't have to read every line to understand code if you:
    * Understand the *laws* the code obeys
    * Require [proof](https://gist.github.com/alanpog/3316784)